 With the M/S Evert Taube, I traveled from Stockholm to Skoklosters Slott.
-I actually planned a day trip to Sigtuna but when I read that there was an exhibition about Jane Austen in Skoklosters Slott, I decided to stay on board the boat for another hour and leave Sigtuna for another time.
-Anyone interested in the exhibition about Jane Austen has to hurry because it is a temporary exhibition until 1 October 2017.
+I actually planned a day trip to Sigtuna but when I read that there was a temporary exhibition about Jane Austen in Skoklosters Slott (2017), I decided to stay on board the boat for another hour and leave Sigtuna for another time.

 By boat to Skoklosters Slott